dmklee/vn-transformer/README.md

 ```
 python train_modelnet_cls.py --data_path=path/to/modelnet40_normal_resampled
 ```
 So far, I have not been able to replicate the results from the paper.
 Currently, running a hyperparameter search based on Table 5.
-The best I have gotten is 79.4% test acc after 1000 epochs (256hidden, 32heads, 64latent).
+The best I have gotten is 82.7% test acc after 1000 epochs (32hidden, 4heads, No latent).

 ## Citations